pulp-platform/ManyRVData/README.md

 - If you change cacheline width, `AXI_USER_WIDTH` is derived (supported widths: 128→19, 256→18, 512→17).
 Unsupported widths error out at generation time.
 - Use `make clean` when switching flavors/configs to prevent stale build artifacts.
 - Runtime functions `snrt_tile_id()` and `snrt_num_tiles()` are available to query tile topology from software.
+- Changing the partition mode or boundary address while the cache holds valid data requires a flush (`l1d_flush()` or the appropriate partition flush) before reconfiguring.